MalayathiGeetha/malayathigeetha/README.md

 ## 🤝 Open to Collaborate On

-- Full-stack apps (Java,Python, MERN, or Supabase/FastAPI) with modern UIs
+- Full-stack apps (Java, Python, MERN, or Supabase/FastAPI) with modern UIs
 - Cross-platform mobile apps using React Native
 - Developer tools, productivity apps, or Chrome extensions
 - Ed-tech, social platforms, or management systems